 Although it’s tempting to take a pregnancy test a few days after your embryo transfer, try to abstain -- fertility clinics strongly recommend you wait the typical two-week period to ensure that you receive accurate results and can manage the emotions that are normal during this process.

-Clinics recommend a two-week wait because taking a pregnancy test too soon after the embryo transfer often produces false results.
-This happens because the hormone used to measure pregnancy within a pregnancy test, referred to as hCG, can vary in levels depending on your current phase within your fertility journey.
+Clinics recommend a two-week wait because taking a pregnancy test too soon after the embryo transfer often produce false results.
+This happens because the hormone used to measure pregnancy within a pregnancy test, referred to as hCG, can vary in levels depending on your phase within the fertility journey.
 For instance, very early pregnancy often doesn’t result in much natural hCG production, causing you to get a distressing false-negative result.

 Once your two weeks have passed, you can take your first pregnancy test after the embryo transfer.
 To get a more accurate reading, your fertility clinic will book an appointment two weeks after the transfer to perform a blood test to determine the pregnancy result.